 Certain students’ passions and desired academic pursuits do not fit neatly within an already-established college major.
 Luckily, there are quite a few institutions that offer the ability to design your own college major and create a course of studies that is uniquely important to you.
 The decision to design your own college major can afford you many opportunities—both academic and economic—as well as logistical struggles.
 Here are several suggestions to help you effectively achieve your goal: Consider precisely what you wish to study (and why) As you begin to design your own college major, contemplate what you wish to study ...
 Read More About How to Design Your Own College Major

 The tutors behind Varsity Tutors are not just here to teach – they’re sharing their college experiences as well.
-Aaron is a Miami tutor specializing in Spanish, Essay Editing, Literature, and more.
-He graduated from the University of Miami in 2012 with a Bachelor’s degree in English Literature.
-Check out his review of his alma mater: VT: Describe the campus setting and transportation options.
+Haley is a 2014 graduate of Northwestern University where she earned a Bachelor’s degree in Asian Studies.
+She tutors ACT prep and Mandarin Chinese in Chicago.
+Check out her review of her time at Northwestern University: VT: Describe the campus setting and transportation options.
 How urban or safe is the campus?
 Are there buses or do you need a car/bike?
 Haley: Northwestern University’s campus runs north to south along Sheridan Road in Evanston, a suburb about 45 minutes north of Chicago.
 Most stu ...
-Read More About Should I Go To University of Miami?
+Read More About A Student Review of Northwestern University